 In the last seven years, the understanding of product pleasure has greatly increased in academia.
-Currently the discussion has extended beyond just pleasure and has included complete experience.
-While this framework exists there is little empirical research that this is what the consumers want, especially within an increasing complex world.
+Currently the discussion has extended beyond just pleasure and has included the complete experience.
+While these frameworks exist there is little empirical research that this is what the consumers want, especially within an increasing complex world.